Lily Germination By Species

 Lilium rubescens - 40 to 80 days.

-Lilium washingtonianum 40 to 75 days.
+Lilium washingtonianum and its variety purpurascens 40 to 75 days.

 Lilium wigginsii - 30 to 70 days.

-The following specie lilies are delayed hypogeal germination.
+The following species lilies are delayed hypogeal germination.
 They will sprout their first true leaf only after a 3 month cold period.
 The true leaf will be put up within a three week period from the time the bulblet is planted out.
 It is well worth watching these seeds on a regular basis as some may germinate as immediate hypogeal and the very odd one as immediate epigeal.
 The species with this type of germination which I have grown will germinate as follows.

 Lilium auratum 30 to 40 days